renpy/renpy/sphinx/source/dialogue.rst

     without a character name.

 ``name_only``
-    A character that is used to display dialogue in which the character name is given as a string.
+    A character that is used for dialogue in which the character name is given as a string.
 This character is copied to a new character with the given name, and then that new character is used to display the dialogue.